subvisual/blog/pages/posts/2015/07-july/59-why-subvisual.md

 retina_cover: https://subvisual.s3.amazonaws.com/blog/hero/121/image@2x.jpg
 tags:
   - design
+intro: "Rebranding our company was our biggest challenge yet.
+Figuring out how to convey our values and ambitions through a new brand while honouring our roots was frightening."
 ---

 Rebranding our company was our biggest challenge yet.
 Figuring out how to convey our values and ambitions through a new brand while honouring our roots was frightening.